 Any tree removed shall be replaced on a 2:1 caliper-inch ratio.
-For example, FIVE 2 1⁄2 INCH CALIPER TREES AND ONE 3 1⁄2 " INCH CALIPER TREE four four inch (4") caliper trees (16 CALIPER INCHES IN TOTAL) would replace one 8 eight-inch (8") caliper tree (8 CALIPER INCHES).
+For example, five 2 1⁄2-inch caliper trees and one 31⁄2-inch caliper tree (16 caliper inches in total) would replace one 8-inch caliper tree (8 caliper inches).
 Special circumstances may be considered in the total number of trees required for replacement, and off-site planting may be considered in some instances.
-Any tree greater than 24" caliper shall be treated as a 24" caliper tree in terms of replacement caliper ratio.